hani-2020/Brooder-Project/README.md

 # Smart Brooder System

-This is a **Smart Brooder** system designed to automate temperature control for poultry hatcheries using an Arduino-compatible board.
+This is a **Smart Brooder** system designed to automate temperature control for poultry hatcheries using an Arduino Uno.
 The system monitors temperature in real-time, automatically adjusts heating, lighting, and fan control to maintain ideal conditions for the brooder.
 It uses an OLED display to show real-time temperature data and system status.

 ## Features